crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 In the **Worker requirements** section of the **Enter Properties** tab, add the following qualifications that workers have to meet in order to do the task:
 * HIT Approval Rate >= 90%
 * Number of HITs approved >= 500
 * Location is "INDIA (IN)".
-A reminder – your second HIT will have the location set as "INDIA (IN)" and your third HIT will have the location set as "UNITED STATES (US)".
+Keep in mind that your second HIT set will have the location as "INDIA (IN)" and your third HIT set will have the location as "UNITED STATES (US)".

 <img src="images/requester-step-3.png" alt="Edit the Worker Requirements for your project" class="img-responsive" />